Xbox Series X vs PS5: How Microsoft's next Xbox console beats the PlayStation 5

 - PS5 Reveal Event: first look at Sony's PlayStation 5 console and hardware

-- The Last of Us 2 Review: does the long awaited sequel measure up to the heyp?
+- The Last of Us 2 Review: does the long awaited sequel measure up to the hype?